-In this context, informed by the input from PMNCH's partners constituting its governance structures and constituencies, the July 2022 PMNCH Board 1 and subsequent Executive Committee meeting recommended that moving forward, PMNCH is better positioned to focus on prioritizing advocacy and accountability for existing WCAH-related commitments, while identifying gaps and advocating for bold, ambitious, and new commitments, where these are needed, in order to accelerate progress towards WCAH outcomes.
+In this context, informed by the input from PMNCH's partners constituting its governance structures and constituencies, the July 2022 PMNCH Board 1 and subsequent Executive Committee meeting recommended that moving forward.
+PMNCH is better positioned to focus on prioritizing advocacy and accountability for existing WCAH-related commitments, while identifying gaps and advocating for bold, ambitious, and new commitments, where these are needed, in order to accelerate progress towards WCAH outcomes.
 Accordingly, under the leadership of the Partner Engagement in Countries Committee (PECC), PMNCH has developed a revised approach to its commitment mobilization and follow up efforts.
 This strategy aims to ensure alignment across all PMNCH constituencies and structures as PMNCH works towards improving WCAH outcomes in 30 low and middle income countries (LMICs), as proposed in its Results Framework for 2021 - 2025.
+Aligned with the efforts of PECC, PMNCH is also engaging partners to mobilize relevant commitments as part of the '1.8 for Change' Campaign to address gaps in commitments for adolescent well-being.
 PMNCH will continue to leverage key campaign strategies, including high level political engagement, community mobilization, constituency mobilization and media/social media mobilization while making the revisions outlined below.